turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 * Replace all the *erb* templates with *haml* templates.

-### Image Upload

-Pictures are worth a 1000 words.

-* When you create an idea you can specify an image
-* When you create a resource for an idea you can specify an image
-* You are able to upload an image that will be associated with the idea
-* When viewing an idea the image is displayed within the idea
-* When viewing a resource the image is displayed within that resource

-### Sound Upload

-The power of the spoken word

-* When you create an idea you can specify an sound
-* When you create a resource for an idea you can specify an sound
-* When viewing an idea the sound is displayed as a downloadable link
-* When viewing a resource the sound is displayed as a downloadable link

 ### SMS Integration

 Faster than even a mobile website might be the ability to define ideas through